juliarn/npc-lib/README.md

   // when on paper 1.12 or later the paper profile resolver is used, when on spigot
   // 1.18.2 or later the spigot profile resolver is used, else a fallback mojang api
   // based access is used.
-  // see BukkitVersionAccessor for the bukkit implementations (PaperLib based)
+  // see BukkitVersionAccessor for the bukkit implementation
   // see MinestomVersionAccessor for the minestom implementation
   // Defaults to a platform-specific implementation.
   .versionAccessor()